TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Get-JcSdkSystemGroupTraversePolicyGroup.md

 ### GetViaIdentity
 ```
-Get-JcSdkSystemGroupTraversePolicyGroup -InputObject <IJumpCloudApIsIdentity> [-Filter <String[]>]
+Get-JcSdkSystemGroupTraversePolicyGroup -InputObject <IJumpCloudApiIdentity> [-Filter <String[]>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-This endpoint will return all Configuration (Policy) Groups bound to a System Group, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
+This endpoint will return all Policy Groups bound to a System Group, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.

 Each element will contain the type, id, attributes and paths.

 The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.

-The `paths` array enumerates each path from this System Group to the corresponding Configuration (Policy) Group; this array represents all grouping and/or associations that would have to be removed to deprovision the Configuration (Policy) Group from this System Group.
+The `paths` array enumerates each path from this System Group to the corresponding Policy Group; this array represents all grouping and/or associations that would have to be removed to deprovision the Policy Group from this System Group.

 See `/members` and `/associations` endpoints to manage those collections.